 Partitioning and horizontal scaling in Azure Cosmos DB

-Azure Cosmos DB uses partitioning to scale individual containers in a database to meet the performance needs of your application.
+Azure Cosmos DB uses partitioning to scale containers in a database to meet your application's performance needs.
 The items in a container are divided into distinct subsets called logical partitions.
-Logical partitions are formed based on the value of a partition key that is associated with each item in a container.
+Logical partitions form based on the value of a partition key associated with each item in a container.
 All the items in a logical partition have the same partition key value.

 For example, a container holds items.
 Each item has a unique value for the UserID property.
 If UserID serves as the partition key for the items in the container and there are 1,000 unique UserID values, 1,000 logical partitions are created for the container.

-In addition to a partition key that determines the item's logical partition, each item in a container has an item ID (unique within a logical partition).
+Each item in a container has a partition key that determines its logical partition and an item ID unique within that partition.
 Combining the partition key and the item ID creates the item's index, which uniquely identifies the item.
 Choosing a partition key is an important decision that affects your application's performance.

-This article explains the relationship between logical and physical partitions.
-It also discusses best practices for partitioning and gives an in-depth view at how horizontal scaling works in Azure Cosmos DB.
-It's not necessary to understand these internal details to select your partition key but we're covering them so you can have clarity on how Azure Cosmos DB works.
+This article explains the relationship between logical and physical partitions, discusses best practices for partitioning, and provides an in-depth view of how horizontal scaling works in Azure Cosmos DB.
+You don't need to understand these internal details to select your partition key, but this article covers them to clarify how Azure Cosmos DB works.

 Logical partitions

-A logical partition consists of a set of items that have the same partition key.
+A logical partition is a set of items that share the same partition key.
 For example, in a container that contains data about food nutrition, all items contain a foodGroup property.
-You can use foodGroup as the partition key for the container.
+Use foodGroup as the partition key for the container.
 Groups of items that have specific values for foodGroup, such as Beef Products, Baked Products, and Sausages and Luncheon Meats, form distinct logical partitions.

 A logical partition also defines the scope of database transactions.
 You can update items within a logical partition by using a transaction with snapshot isolation.
 When new items are added to a container, the system transparently creates new logical partitions.
 You don't have to worry about deleting a logical partition when the underlying data is deleted.

-There's no limit to the number of logical partitions in your container.
+There's no limit to the number of logical partitions in a container.
 Each logical partition can store up to 20 GB of data.
-Good partition key choices have a wide range of possible values.
+Effective partition keys have a wide range of possible values.
 For example, in a container where all items contain a foodGroup property, the data within the Beef Products logical partition can grow up to 20 GB.
 Selecting a partition key with a wide range of possible values ensures that the container is able to scale.

-You can use Azure Monitor Alerts to monitor if a logical partition's size is approaching 20 GB.
+Use Azure Monitor Alerts to monitor whether a logical partition's size is approaching 20 GB.

 Physical partitions

-A container is scaled by distributing data and throughput across physical partitions.
-Internally, one or more logical partitions are mapped to a single physical partition.
-Typically smaller containers have many logical partitions but they only require a single physical partition.
-Unlike logical partitions, physical partitions are an internal implementation of the system and Azure Cosmos DB entirely manages physical partitions.
+A container scales by distributing data and throughput across physical partitions.
+Internally, one or more logical partitions map to a single physical partition.
+Typically, smaller containers have many logical partitions but require only a single physical partition.
+Unlike logical partitions, physical partitions are an internal system implementation, and Azure Cosmos DB fully manages them.

-The number of physical partitions in your container depends on the following characteristics:
+The number of physical partitions in a container depends on these characteristics:

 • The amount of throughput provisioned (each individual physical partition can provide a throughput of up to 10,000 request units per second).
 The 10,000 RU/s limit for physical partitions implies that logical partitions also have a 10,000 RU/s limit, as each logical partition is only mapped to one physical partition.

-• The total data storage (each individual physical partition can store up to 50 GBs of data).
+• The total data storage (each individual physical partition can store up to 50 gigabytes of data).

 Note

-Physical partitions are an internal implementation of the system and they are entirely managed by Azure Cosmos DB.
+Physical partitions are an internal system implementation, fully managed by Azure Cosmos DB.
 When developing your solutions, don't focus on physical partitions because you can't control them.
-Instead, focus on your partition keys.
-If you choose a partition key that evenly distributes throughput consumption across logical partitions, you will ensure that throughput consumption across physical partitions is balanced.
+Instead, focus on partition keys.
+Choosing a partition key that evenly distributes throughput consumption across logical partitions ensures balanced throughput consumption across physical partitions.

-Throughput provisioned for a container is divided evenly among physical partitions.
+Provisioned throughput for a container divides evenly among physical partitions.
 A partition key design that doesn't distribute requests evenly might result in too many requests directed to a small subset of partitions that become "hot."
-Hot partitions lead to inefficient use of provisioned throughput, which might result in rate-limiting and higher costs.
+Hot partitions cause inefficient use of provisioned throughput, which can result in rate limiting and higher costs.

 For example, consider a container with the path /foodGroup specified as the partition key.
 The container could have any number of physical partitions, but in this example we assume it has three.
 A single physical partition could contain multiple partition keys.
 As an example, the largest physical partition could contain the top three most significant size logical partitions: Beef Products, Vegetable and Vegetable Products, and Soups, Sauces, and Gravies.

-If you assign a throughput of 18,000 request units per second (RU/s), then each of the three physical partitions can utilize 1/3 of the total provisioned throughput.
+If you assign a throughput of 18,000 request units per second (RU/s), each of the three physical partitions uses one-third of the total provisioned throughput.
 Within the selected physical partition, the logical partition keys Beef Products, Vegetable and Vegetable Products, and Soups, Sauces, and Gravies can, collectively, utilize the physical partition's 6,000 provisioned RU/s.
 Because provisioned throughput is evenly divided across your container's physical partitions, it's important to choose a partition key that evenly distributes throughput consumption.
-For more information, see choosing the right logical partition key.
+For more information, see Choosing the right logical partition key.

 Managing logical partitions

-Azure Cosmos DB transparently and automatically manages the placement of logical partitions on physical partitions to efficiently satisfy the scalability and performance needs of the container.
-As the throughput and storage requirements of an application increase, Azure Cosmos DB moves logical partitions to automatically spread the load across a greater number of physical partitions.
-You can learn more about physical partitions.
+Azure Cosmos DB automatically manages the placement of logical partitions on physical partitions to meet the scalability and performance needs of the container.
+When the throughput and storage requirements of an application increase, Azure Cosmos DB moves logical partitions to spread the load across more physical partitions.
+Learn more about physical partitions.

-Transactions (in stored procedures or triggers) are allowed only against items in a single logical partition.
+Transactions in stored procedures or triggers are allowed only for items in a single logical partition.

 Replica sets

-Each physical partition consists of a set of replicas, also referred to as a replica set.
+Each physical partition consists of a set of replicas, also called a replica set.
 Each replica hosts an instance of the database engine.
 A replica set makes the data store within the physical partition durable, highly available, and consistent.
-Each replica that makes up the physical partition inherits the partition's storage quota.
-All replicas of a physical partition collectively support the throughput that's allocated to the physical partition.
+Each replica in the physical partition inherits the partition's storage quota.
+All replicas of a physical partition collectively support the throughput allocated to that physical partition.
 Azure Cosmos DB automatically manages replica sets.

-Typically, smaller containers only require a single physical partition, but they still have at least four replicas.
+Smaller containers usually require a single physical partition, but they still have at least four replicas.

-The following image shows how logical partitions are mapped to physical partitions that are distributed multiple-regionally.
+This image shows how logical partitions map to physical partitions distributed multiple-regionally.
 Partition set in the image refers to a group of physical partitions that manage the same logical partition keys across multiple regions:

 Choose a partition key